naver-ai/MetricMT/README.md

 ![Contrastive-Margin Loss](https://user-images.githubusercontent.com/73585370/114983109-2cacbd80-9ecb-11eb-9f04-661b1d468f03.png)

 We perform automatic and human evaluations to compare models trained with smoothed BLEU and BLEURT to the baseline models.
-Results show that the reward optimization with BLEURT is able to increase the metric scores by a large margin, in contrast to limited gain when training with smoothed BLEU.
-Our human evaluation on multiple criteria shows that models trained with BLEURT improve translations.
+The automatic evaluation results show that the reward optimization with BLEURT is able to increase the metric scores by a large margin, in contrast to limited gain when training with smoothed BLEU:

 ![Automatic Evaluation](https://user-images.githubusercontent.com/73585370/114983594-c5dbd400-9ecb-11eb-9996-dbe40010f57f.png)

+Our human evaluation on multiple criteria also shows that models trained with BLEURT improve translations, making them appear more natural to human judges:

 ![Human Evaluation](https://user-images.githubusercontent.com/73585370/114983685-e1df7580-9ecb-11eb-8fde-a157de9b2aec.png)